DavidNix/nix-personal-blog/content/about.md

 # Consulting

-I am available for part-time consulting for iOS.
-I have experience architecting iOS apps for long-term maintainability and stability.
+I am available for part-time consulting.
+I have extensive experience architecting iOS apps for long-term maintainability and stability.
+My first born and employment at [CirrusMD](http://cirrusmd.com) prevent me from contract work.
 Please contact me using a method below.
-My first born and employment at [CirrusMD](http://cirrusmd.com) prevent me from contract work.